Skip to content

 3. Prep and plan your meals

-Wherever possible, it’s best to make your meals from scratch, as it is much cheaper than relying on takeaways or ready meals from the supermarket.
-Planning your meals in advance each week can help keep you organised and ensure that you have all the ingredients you’ll need, as well as reducing waste and unnecessary expenses as result of over-buying.
-Adopting this approach for your lunches is also a great way to cut costs; whilst it doesn’t seem expensive to buy lunches and meal deals when you spend the day on campus, you’ll soon see your expenses creeping up if you get into the habit of doing this every day.
+Whilst it doesn’t seem too expensive to buy lunches and meal deals when you spend the day on campus, you’ll soon see your expenses creeping up if you get into the habit of doing this every day.
 Find out where you can make sandwiches or re-heat food on campus, or prepare a packed lunch the night before.
-It’s also worth finding out where you can find tea and coffee making facilities, instead of damaging the environment and your bank account by buying each time.
+Make use of our tea and coffee making facilities, instead of damaging the environment and your bank account by buying each time.

 4. Avoid buying new clothes